friendlyrobotnyc/FriendlyDagger/README.md

 Let's see how we can set up [Dagger](https://github.com/google/dagger), what are the different configurations we can choose from and what will each offer.
 I wanted a sandbox to help myself and hopefully others.
 Please let me know if I can improve something or add an additional setup :) thank you for checking this out!

+First things first!

+### Why use a Dependency Injection Framework?

+* it abstracts how we construct our dependencies
+* constructor injection forces us to write better code that is testable
+* scoping of our dependencies

 ## 01_Basic

 The most basic dagger configuration comprising of just an application graph that provides a retrofit service.

 Check out the [DI Package](../master/01_Basic/app/src/main/java/friendlyrobot/nyc/friendlydagger/basic/di).
 There you will see the [Application Component](../master/01_Basic/app/src/main/java/friendlyrobot/nyc/friendlydagger/basic/di/ApplicationComponent.kt) and the [Application Module](../master/01_Basic/app/src/main/java/friendlyrobot/nyc/friendlydagger/basic/di/ApplicationModule.kt)

-Here is a basic Component that gives us our dependencies, a retrofit client, a convenience method for building, and a way to pass in parameters to our dependencies
+Here is a basic Component that gives us our dependencies, a retrofit services, a convenience method for building, and a way to pass in parameters to our dependencies

 ```kotlin